Authentic Lutheran Worship

 What do I do with my children?

 Knowing that God offers very real gifts to his family through the Divine Service, we would encourage children of all ages to worship with their families.
 Jesus encouraged his disciples to have faith like a child, and there is much that we can learn from the simple way that our children worship alongside us.
+You are more than welcome to sit up front so your child can see what's going on.

 It is no surprise to us that kids are squirmy and occasionally loud and distracting.
 This is a natural side effect of worshiping with all the generations of God’s family together.
 If you choose to step out to let a louder tantrum pass, please come back when it’s over.
 There is a cry room in the rear of the sanctuary for these occasions.
 If anyone turns to look and see what’s going on, please know that it is not in judgement but loving interest.
 Our family loves to see the little ones who worship with us.